thumblemonks/chicago/README.markdown

     require 'rack/test'

+This is because these macros use last_request defined by the Rack/Test library.
 If you're using Shoulda in your tests of your Sinatra app, do this:

     require 'chicago/shoulda'